LochiQF/WumpoBot/README.md

 ## Status

-> IN-DEVELOPMENT: very frequent downtimes for testing purposes.
+> ONLINE: there might be short downtimes for maintenance or network issues.

 ## Invite WumpoBot to your own server